Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics

 \end{theorem} \begin{proof}

 We may assume that $t$ is rational as a consequence of \cref{thm:Okoucont}.
-Similarly, by \cite[Theorem~3.8]{DX21}, we could reduce to the case where both $\varphi$ and $\psi$ has analytic singularities.
-Taking a resolution, we may assume that $\varphi$ (resp. $\psi$) has analytic singularities along an nc $\mathbb{Q}$-divisor $E$ (resp. $E'$).
+Similarly, by \cite[Theorem~3.8]{DX21}, we could reduce to the case where both $\varphi$ and $\psi$ have analytic singularities.
+Taking a resolution, we may assume that $\varphi$ (resp. $\psi$) has analytic singularities along a normal crossing $\mathbb{Q}$-divisor $E$ (resp. $E'$).
 In this case, let $N>0$ be an integer such that $Nt$ is an integer.
-Then for any $s\in W_k^0(\theta,\varphi)$, $t\in W_k^0(\theta,\psi)$, we have
+Then for any $s\in W_k^0(\theta,\varphi)$, $r\in W_k^0(\theta,\psi)$, we have